 Syosset Public Library, 225 South Oyster Bay Road, Syosset, NY

 For directions, see the link on the left or call the library at 516-921-7161.
+Film begins at 6:30 pm; doors open at 6 pm at the Syosset Public Library, 225 South Oyster Bay Road, Syosset, NY, just north of the LIE.
 Meeting cancellations due to inclement weather will be announced here and on the LICG Facebook page; members will be notified via email.

 October 3-30, Jericho Public Library

 This is an exhibit of fine craft: clay, fiber, glass, paper, leather, metal/jewelry, wood and mixed media.
 No painting, drawing or photography.
 Exhibition juror: Naomi Grossman, a mixed media artist working in Long Island City.
 Click here to download a prospectus.

 Saturday, November 18, 2017 from 10 AM – 4 PM

 38 Old Country Road, Garden City

 Artist deadline: September 9.
 Click here to download an application.